0xSero/partisia-docs/docs/pbc-as-a-second-layer-how-to-create-your-own-solution.md

 Summing up the experience (Shiny conclusion),
 What else can we do with this new knowledge?
 Easy wins from the example code, what can you quickly use this case for/small changes needed to expand the possibilities.

+You have now deployed your own

+In conclusion, this step-by-step tutorial shows you how to create a solution with PBC as a second layer.
+It requires you to have a bit of knowledge on creating smart contracts on both ETH and PBC which is linked at the top of the guide.
+By following the step-by-step instructions provided, users can successfully deploy a zero-knowledge contract on PBC that can work with a deployed ETH contract. on deploying ETH and provides a deploy script in the repo to help with converting the public keys.